The eight best ways to create a great product

 By pa360, Jan 17 2015 11:40AM

-It strikes me that if you want to 'trade' successfully in the market-place of opportunity you must first have a marketable 'product' to offer.
-I think it was the late Apple Chief Executive, Steve Jobs who described it this way: "If you keep your eye on the profit, you’re going to skimp on the product.
+I think it was the late Apple Chief Executive, Steve Jobs who said: "If you keep your eye on the profit, you’re going to skimp on the product.
 But if you focus on making really great products, then the profits will follow".

 Whilst that is a useful anecdote, from someone in the position to know, it leaves out the tantalizing bit: how do you create a really great product?
 What are the guiding principles?
 Before we get into that, let's start with a definition of 'product'.The dictionary describes a product as: 'an article or substance that is manufactured or refined for sale' as well as 'a thing or person that is the result of an action or process'.
 Whilst both are quite divergent definitions, they do converge in one respect and that is: they both describe outputs, which are brought about through the act of manipulation, design or translation.
 It is reasonable to assume therefore that the most artful, creative and intelligent inputs will likely produce the best products, whilst similar improvements to the best products will produce even greater results.

 On the face of it, whilst this may seem like an over-simplification, the intention is to break down the driving principles of creating great products into a science.
 In other words, these principles should be applicable in any context and therefore, if repeated, be certain to produce the same or similar results.
 With that in my mind, here is my take on the eight best ways to create a great product.

 1. Define greatness